Lifewater Canada

 Results and Impact

-While Ci highlights these key results, they may not be a complete representation of Lifewater Canada’s results and impact.
+While Ci highlights these key results, they may not be a complete representation of Lifewater Canada’s results.

-Charity Intelligence has given Lifewater a High impact rating based on demonstrated impact per dollar spent.
+Lifewater Canada is rated as High Impact, based on demonstrated impact per dollar spent.

 Impact Rating: High